 5. George Gervin

-George “The Ice Man Gervin is one of the best scoring two-guards in NBA history.
-Boasting career averages of 25.1 points through both the NBA and ABA, Gervin showcased a silky smooth game that featured the patented “finger roll” in wide arsenal of moves.
+George “The Ice Man” Gervin is one of the best scoring two-guards in NBA history.
+Boasting career averages of 25.1 points through both the NBA and ABA, Gervin showcased a silky smooth game that featured the patented “finger roll” among a wide arsenal of moves.

 With the Spurs, Gervin averaged 26.3 points (including the ABA) while shooting 50.8 percent.
 The Ice Man earned four scoring titles in the NBA, tied for third most in NBA history along with Kevin Durant and Allen Iverson and trailing just Michael Jordan and Wilt Chamberlain.
 He also has the fourth best win shares and 11 All-Star appearances with the Texas-based franchise.

 Unfortunately, Gervin is the only player on this list that did not win a championship with San Antonio.
 Nonetheless, he did make three trips to the conference finals in a span of five seasons.

 Manu Ginobili is one of the most beloved Spurs in franchise history.
 The Argentinian shooting guard was the poster boy for players who sacrificed their individual accolades for the sake of winning.